Za’atar-Crusted Grilling Cheese

 • Meanwhile, toss zucchini and onion wedges on a baking sheet with a large drizzle of oil, sumac, salt, and pepper. • Broil, tossing halfway through, until lightly charred, 10-15 minutes.
 TIP: Watch carefully to avoid burning.

-• While veggies roast, slice grilling cheese into four large pieces (eight pieces for 4 servings). • Place Za’atar Spice on a plate.
-Coat cheese in za’atar, pressing to adhere. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
+• While veggies cook, slice grilling cheese into four large pieces (eight pieces for 4 servings). • Place Za’atar Spice on a plate.
+Coat cheese in spice, pressing to adhere. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add cheese and cook until browned, 1-2 minutes per side.

 • Transfer cooked couscous to a large bowl.
-Stir in tomatoes, lemon zest, half the roasted veggies, half the cilantro, and a squeeze of lemon juice.
+Stir in tomatoes, lemon zest, half the broiled veggies, half the cilantro, and a squeeze of lemon juice.
 Season with salt and pepper.

 • Divide couscous mixture between plates.
-Top with grilling cheese and remaining roasted veggies.
+Top with remaining broiled veggies and grilling cheese.
 Garnish with remaining cilantro.
 Serve with remaining lemon wedges on the side.